krishnachaitanya7/OpenGL_Assignments/README.md

 To toggle between fog and no fog press "g".

 Special features of this project are:
-- automatic Terrain Generation using fractals
+- automatic Terrain Generation using fractals and midpoint displacement theorem
 - Fire using particle System when super cub erupts into flames
 - Fog